Inspiring innovation and imagination

 One of our partners, the Cal Ripken, Sr. Foundation, has been a driving force in changing how students and families interact with STEM resources in schools and communities.
 The Ripken Foundation transforms outdated school rooms into state-of-the-art STEM resource spaces where STEM learning becomes increasingly integrated into children’s education.
 Teachers receive training and STEM resources to inspire students and increase their understanding of basic circuitry, coding, robotics, engineering and more.

 Devon is committed to helping students explore innovative tools and understand high-tech topics at a young age.
-Based on the success of the STEM model at Mark Twain, we continue to expand STEM resources in other areas where we operate.
+To explore that further, Devon has created a unique birth-to-school continuum in the Mark Twain neighborhood through partnerships with the school, the Harbison Early Childhood Center next door and Engage Learning to provide family STEM nights and other neighborhood-wide educational events throughout the year.
+Based on the success of this STEM model at Mark Twain, we continue to expand STEM resources in other areas where we operate.

 Expanding our STEM model

-By year-end 2023, Devon had opened a total of 161 STEM centers in elementary schools in Oklahoma City, Tulsa, El Reno and Kingfisher, Oklahoma; Douglas, Wyoming; Cuero, Texas; Dickinson and New Town, North Dakota; and Carlsbad and Roswell, New Mexico.
+By year-end 2024, Devon had opened a total of 188 STEM centers in elementary schools in the five states where we operate.
 Ripken STEM centers are now installed in every elementary or primary school in Tulsa and on the MHA reservation.
-We opened four middle school STEM centers in 2023, including our first in New Mexico, after launching STEM labs for all middle schools in OKCPS in 2022.
+We opened STEM centers in three middle schools, one sixth-grade center, one after school program and 22 elementary schools in 2024.

 Community STEM programs